kobekobe0/kobekobe0/README.md

 # Hi, I'm Kobe 👋
 ##### A developer, yet to be known
  ***The thing I love most about coding is that there’s always something new to learn.
-Therea are so many ways to be creative and so many different problems to solve and I thrive on the challenge.***
+There are so many ways to be creative and so many different problems to solve and I thrive on the challenge.***

 *About me*